-THIS Lady had a son both comely and tall, Who often times used to be at a ball, A mile out of town in an evening-tide.
-To see the ball acted away he did ride

-Cat skins said to his Mother, Madam let me, Go after your Son, this fine ball for to ree ; With that in a passion, this Lady flew, Struck her with a ladle which she broke in two.

-And being thus served she then went away, And with a rich garment herself did array, Then to see this ball with great speed did retire, Where she danc'd so rarely, 'all did her admire.

-The sport being done, the young 'Squire did say Young Lady, where do you live, tell me I pray?
-Her answer was unto him, I will tell, At the sign of the broken ladle I dwell.

-She being very nimble, got home first tis said, And with her Cat-skin robes she soon was array'd, And into the kitchen again she did go, But where she had been, none of them did know.

-Next day the young Squire, himself to content, To see the ball acted, away then he went ; She said, Pray let me go this ball for to see.
-Then struck her with a skimmer & broke it in three
+This lady had a son both comely and tall, Who often-times used to be at a ball: A mile out of town in an evening-tide.
+To see the ball acted away he did ride.
+Cat-skins said to his mother, madam, let me Go after your son, this fine ball for to see; With that in a passion this lady flew, Struck her with a ladle which she broke in two And being thus serv'd, she then went away.
+And with a rich garment herself did array; Then to see this ball with speed did retire, Where she dane'd so rarely, all did her admire.
+The sport being done, the young squire did say, Young lady, where do you live, tell me, I pray?
+Her answer was unto him, I will tell; At the sign of the broken ladle I dwell.
+She being very nimble, got home first 'tis said.
+And with her eat-skin robe she soon was array'd, And into the kitchen again she did go, But where she had been, none of them did know.
+Next day, the young squire himself to content, To see the ball acted, away then he went; She said, pray tet me go this ball for to see, and ball Then struck her with a skimmer, and broke it in three.
+Then out of doors she ran with heaviness.
+And with her rich garments herself then did dress; For to see this ball she ran away with speed, And to see her dancing, all wonder'd indeed.

-Then out of doors she ran with heaviness, And with her rich garments herself then did dress And to see this ball she ran away with speed, And to see her dancing, all wonder'd indeed.
-The ball being ended, the young 'Squire then Said Where do you live? she answer'd again, Sir, because you ask me, an account I will give, At the sign of the broken skimmer I live,
+The ball being ended, the young squire then Said, where do you live? she answer'd again, Sir, because you ask me, an account I will give, At the sign of the broken skimmer I live.

-Being dark then she lost him & homeward did hie And with her Cat-skin robe, was drest presently, And into the kitchen among them she went, But where she had been they were all innocent.
+Being dark then, she lost him, and homeward did hie, And with her cat-skin robe was drest presently; And into the kitchen among them she went, But where she had been they were all innocent.

-When the 'Squire came home & found Cat-skin He was in amaze, and began for to swear, (there, For two nights at this ball has been a Lady, The sweetest of beauties that e'er I did see.
+When the squire came home and found Cat-skin there He was in amaze, and began for to swear, For two nights at this ball has been a lady, The sweetest of beauties that e'er I did see.

-She was the best dancer in all the whole place, And very much like our Cat-skins in the face : Had she not been drest to that comely degree I'd sworn it had been Cat-skins bodily.
+She was the best dancer in all the whole place, And very much like our Cat-skins in the face; Had she not been drest to that comely degree, I'd sworn it had been Cat-skins bodily.

-Next to this ball he did go once more, Then she asked his Mother to go as before, And having a bason of water in hand, She threw it at Cat-skins as I understand.
+Next day to this ball he did go once more,

+Then she ask'd his mother to go as before;

+And having a bason of water in hand,

+She threw it at Cat-skins, as I understand.

-Shaking her wet ears out of doors she did run, And dressing herself, when this thing she had done To see this ball acted, she then went her ways, To see her fine dancing all gave her the praise.
+Shaking her wet cars, out of doors she did run, And dressing herself, when this thing she had done, To see this ball acted, she then went her ways, To see her fine dancing all gave her the praise.

-And having concluded, this young 'Squire he Said, From whence come you?
-Pray, lady tell me, Her answer was, Sir, you soon shall know the same From the sign of the bason and water I came.
+And having concluded, this young squire he Said, from whence come you? pray, lady tell me, Her answer was, sir, you soon shall know the same, From the sign of the bason and water I came.

-Then homeward she hurry'd as fast as might be This young 'Squire he then was resolved to see, Whereto she belong'd; then following Cat-skin, Into an old straw house he saw her creep in.
+Then homeward she hurry'd as fast as might be, This young squire he then was resolved to see Whereto she belong'd: and following Cat skin, Into an old house he saw her creep in.